 Reduce Stress/Get Enough Sleep

 Reducing stress and getting enough sleep is also crucial for keeping levels of the stress hormone cortisol in check.
 (Cortisol causes weight gain, particularly in the stomach area.)
-To obtain your best summer body, try to get at least 7-8 hours of uninterrupted sleep each night.
+To obtain your best body, try to get at least 7-8 hours of uninterrupted sleep each night.
 Also, take steps to de-stress regularly.
 Some great de-stressing activities include deep breathing exercises, meditation, and participating in a relaxing hobby.

 If you follow these tips, your summer body will not only be the best in appearance, but it will also be a healthy one.

-Next Step: Get a Healthy Summer Body with SANE
+Next Step: Get in Shape with SANE

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?